 Chashushuli is also generally made with fresh tomatoes, however, I do use canned tomatoes in this recipe in order to make it an accessible and delicious recipe to make all year round.
 Georgia does grow some of the best tomatoes I have ever tasted in my entire life, however, they aren’t particularly good in the middle of winter when I typically want to eat a stew of this calibre.
 It also means that it’s easier to make chashushuli at the drop of the hat and cuts down on prep time, as well.

 If you want to make a beef chashushuli rather than a mushroom chashushuli, then you can also adapt the recipe below.
 Just keep in mind that you are also going to need to adjust the overall cook time of the recipe.
+Or, if you want a chicken dish that has similar flavours, make sure to check out my chakhokhbili recipe!

 How to Make Chashushuli (Ostri)